darkn3rd/oop-tut/cs/README.md

 ### Common Langauge Infrastructure

-The Common Language Infrastructure is a set of technologies that are similar in some ways to the Java Platform, where Java source code is compiled to an intermediary Java Bytecode, which is executed by a Java Virtual Machine.
+The Common Language Infrastructure is a set of technologies that are similar in some ways to the Java Platform, where Java source code is compiled to an intermediary Java Bytecode, which is executed by a Java Virtual Machine that runs natively on the operating system.
 In Common Language Infrastructure, source code is compiled into bytecode called CIL ([Common Intermediate Language](http://en.wikipedia.org/wiki/Common_Intermediate_Language)).
 This bytecode is executed by an application virtual machine called CLR (Common Language Runtime).
-The Common Language Infrastructure was designed to support multiple languages.
+The Common Language Infrastructure was designed to support multiple languages multiple languages in mind.

 ### Impetus Behind CLI